Log Homes and the Importance of Adequate Roof Overhangs

 An overhang refers to the part of the roof that extends beyond the wall.
 The purpose of the overhang, or eve of the roof, is to move water off the roof into a gutter system or directly onto the ground.
 I can’t really say why so many log homes are designed without adequate overhangs, but it happens a lot.

-What effect does this have?
-Well, all kinds of issues can stem from a lack of overhangs, but mainly log rot occurs from inadequate overhangs.
 Water and logs do not mix well.
-This is why almost without fail, when I look at a house with rot I ask myself this question: “If that section of roof had not been dumping water on this area for X number of years, would this rot be here?”
-Almost always the answer is “no”.
+This is why, almost without fail, when I look at a house with rot, I ask myself this question: “If that section of roof had not been dumping water on this area for X number of years, would this rot be here?”
+Almost always, the answer is “no”.

 What to do?
 If you are thinking of building a log home, the answer is simple: build bigger overhangs.
-This means a minimum of 24″ all around on a one story home.
+This means a minimum of 24″ all around on a one-story home.
 Any wall 12 feet or higher needs at least 36″.
-This is a case where more is better so remember – these are minimum recommendations.
+This is a case where more is better, so remember – these are minimum recommendations.

 Contact us if you have rot related to your logs getting wet.
-Make this the year you take care of those nagging problem.
+Make this the year you take care of those nagging problems.
 We have years of expertise and work all over Wisconsin and Minnesota.

 Call 715-373-5744.